Are you looking for the best beaches in Italy? We were too!

 Saturated with celebrities and lined with high end boutiques, the Amalfi Coast is one of Italy’s most glamorous beach destinations.
-Take a romantic hike from the port of Positano to discover Fornillo Beach, a more peaceful, secluded stretch of sand just off one of the Amalfi Coast’s most popular towns.
+Take a romantic hike from the port of Positano to discover Fornillo Beach.
+This is a more peaceful, secluded stretch of sand just off one of the Amalfi Coast’s most popular towns.

 Spiaggia di Sansone, Elba, Livorno

 Also located on the island of Elba, Spiaggia di Sansone has a little something for everyone.
-Snorkel with brightly colored fish, go cliff jumping in the numerous grottos and gorges surrounding the main beach, or take advantage of the excellent kayaking conditions created by the high cliffs of the island.
+You can partake in a wide range of activities at this Italian beach destination.
+Snorkel with brightly colored fish, or go cliff jumping in the numerous grottos and gorges surrounding the main beach.
+You can also take advantage of the excellent kayaking conditions created by the high cliffs of the island.

-If water sports are not for you, grab an umbrella and spend the day admiring the view and wading in the shallow water.
+If water sports are not for you, never fear.
+Grab an umbrella and spend the day admiring the views and wading in the shallow water.

 Spiaggia di Cavoli, Elba, Livorno